orblivion/orblivion/README.md

 ### What comes next

-I've settled on a version of things that I was comfortable releasing.
-I can move on to some cool features.
+Users can now easily host ntfy alongside their other Sandstorm applications.
 However what comes next is what's most exciting.

+If somebody wants to create a Sandstorm package with a ntfy integration (such as Changedetection.io, which is self-hostable), the user could conveniently host it alongside ntfy right on their Sandstorm server.
+But we could go further.
+Sandstorm has the ability to integrate apps together through its user interface with a feature called the "powerbox".
+The obvious goal would be to allow the user to connect their ntfy integration apps to their ntfy app through a menu, without having to copy and paste API URLs.

+Some simpler goals:

 I'd like to improve onboarding.
 It's a big block of text.
 I'd like to improve it by making it more interactive and only showing pertinent information.

 I would like some better scopes for Sandstorm tokens.
-For instance, for 3rd party integrations (Changedetection.io, etc) I could make the API write-only, or limited to a single topic, which is similar to what ntfy offers.
+For instance, for ntfy integrations controlled by 3rd parties, I could make the API write-only, and/or limited to a single topic.
+This is similar to what ntfy offers.

-Now, if somebody wants to create a Sandstorm package for Changedetection.io (which is also self-hostable), or any other supported integrations, the user could conveniently host it alongside ntfy right on their Sandstorm server.
-Furthermore, if we could add "powerbox" support, we could make the UI much smoother.

-In the future I might take advantage of the fact that Sandstorm allows ntfy to be more private than the default version.
-For instance, I could add a dashboard to allow the user to monitor activity on the server.
+In the future I might take advantage of the fact that Sandstorm allows ntfy to be relatively private.
+For instance, I could add a dashboard to allow the user to monitor activity on the server, obviously inaccessible through the API.
+This would not make sense in the standard version because it's meant to be a public server.

+Finally, I'd like to try to add some of the missing features, such as attaching images.

 ## [Kiwix package for Sandstorm](https://github.com/orblivion/KiwixSandstorm)